TEN YEARS OF ACAS CONCILIATION

 Disclosure of information that the worker does not reasonably believe shows or tends to show one of the six categories or is not made through a protected route is not protected.

 A clause included in the Enterprise and Regulatory Reform Bill, which was introduced in Parliament on 23 May 2012, would change the definition of whistle-blowing so that the worker not only has to reasonably believe the disclosed information tends to show one or more of the six categories, but also reasonably believes it is made in the public interest.
 Unlike other employment-related provisions in the bill, the government did not carry out any consultation on this.
 A change in the legislation is necessary, because the employment appeal tribunal found in Parkins v Sodexho that an employer’s breach of an individual’s contract of employment is a failure to comply with a legal obligation, and therefore disclosure of a contractual breach could be protected.
 There have been concerns that since this 2001 decision, PIDA is being abused in particular by City bankers using it to claim that disclosures about their bonus payments are protected disclosures.

-Statutory maternity pay (SMP) is 90% of the woman’s weekly earnings for the first six weeks of maternity leave.
+Statutory maternity pay (SMP) is generally 90% of the woman’s weekly earnings for the first six weeks of maternity leave.
 For the remaining 33 weeks of the 39-week SMP period, SMP is a flat weekly rate or 90% of average weekly earnings, whichever is less.
-For complete pay weeks starting on or after 1 April 2012, the flat rate is £135.45 (increased from £128.73).

 TIME OFF FOR DEPENDENTS